Catholic University of Portugal: History

-Universidade Católica Portuguesa, founded in 1967 by decree of the Holy See, is a Higher Education Institution based on the core values of humanism, with an international vocation, with a view to promoting qualified education and integral formation, knowledge and research of reference, and innovation at the service of the common good.
-These are some of Católica's historical landmarks:

 1967: Universidade Católica Portuguesa is established by decree of the Holy See (Lusitanorum Nobilissima Gens), at the request of the Portuguese Bishops' conference and under Concordat Law.

 1968: the University is extended to Lisbon where it opens the Faculty of Theology.

 1971: Católica is officially recognized by the Portuguese government in 1971, by decree-law 307/71, which acknowledges Universidade Católica as on a par with the other Portuguese universities.

 1972: Establishment of the Faculty of Human Sciences in Lisbon, at Palma de Cima campus.

 1973: Creation of the first Programme in Management in Portugal, the undergraduate degree in Business Sciences, later called Management and Business Administration.

 1978: Católica is extended to Porto.

 1980: Católica is extended to Viseu.

 1984: Establishment of the Faculty of Biotechnology, a pioneer school in Portugal.

 1996: Creation of the Inter-university Institute of Macau (presently the University of St Joseph in Macau).

 1999: Creation of Braga Regional Centre.

 2006: Incorporation into the Institute of Health Sciences of Schools of Nursing based in Porto and Lisbon.
 Later it was named Católica School of Nursing.

 2008: Católica Lisbon School of Business & Economics becomes the first Portuguese Business School to hold the Triple Crown status.
 It is considered the Best Business School by the Financial Times.

-2017: Católica celebrates its 50th anniversary.

 2018: The Portuguese President awards UCP as an Honorary Member of the Order of Public Instruction.

-2019: 1st time Best University in Portugal by the THE.

 2020: Accreditation of the Integrated Master in Medicine.
-2nd time Best University in Portugal by the THE.